KatharinaGitStar/ML02/README.md

 # ML02
- exercise 2 of computer science 4
+exercise 2 of the MusicLandscape (CS04)
+implementation of the java classes: Artist, Track and Event